Limburgse Handbal Dagen

 The Limburgse Handbal Dagen / Limbourg Handball Days is a handball tournament organized since 1988 in Limburg (Netherlands), especially in the cities of Sittard, Geleen and Beek.
 The tournament lasts for 3 days with teams from Europe, Africa and Asia.

 History

 It all started in the spring of 1988, the year that HV Sittardia celebrated their forty-year anniversary.
 They wanted to organise an international tournament in a celebration of this anniversary.
-The initial periode of the tournament was in September, before the start of the Dutch competition, but it was too short for a proper organisation.
+The initial period of the tournament was in September, before the start of the Dutch competition, but it was too short for a proper organisation.
 That's why the committee decided to organize the tournament in the period between Christmas and New Year.
-After an interest in a co-organisaters HV Blauw-Wit and V&L, the Limburgse Handbal Dagen were born.
+After an interest in a co-organisaters Blauw-Wit Neerbeek and V&L, the Limburgse Handbal Dagen were born.